+Climate projection

-Climate projection Simulated response of the climate system to a scenario of future emissions or concentrations of greenhouse gases (GHGs) and aerosols and changes in land use, generally derived using climate models.
-Climate projections depend on an emission / concentration / radiative forcing scenario, which is in turn based on assumptions concerning, for example, future socioeconomic and technological developments that may or may not be realised.
-See also (Model) Ensemble, Projection, and Radiative forcing.
+Simulated response of the climate system to a scenario of future emissions or concentrations of greenhouse gases (GHGs) and aerosols and changes in land use, generally derived using climate models.
+Climate projections depend on an emission/concentration/ radiative forcing scenario, which is in turn based on assumptions concerning, for example, future socioeconomic and technological developments that may or may not be realised.
+See also (Model) Ensemble, Projection and Radiative forcing.

-Climate-resilient development pathways (CRDPs) Trajectories that strengthen sustainable development and efforts to eradicate poverty and reduce inequalities while promoting fair and cross-scalar adaptation to and resilience in a changing climate.
-They raise the ethics, equity, and feasibility aspects of the deep societal transformation needed to drastically reduce emissions to limit global warming (e.g., to well below 2°C) and achieve desirable and liveable futures and wellbeing for all.
+Climate-resilient development pathways (CRDPs)

+Trajectories that strengthen sustainable development and efforts to eradicate poverty and reduce inequalities while promoting fair and cross-scalar adaptation to and resilience in a changing climate.
+They raise the ethics, equity, and feasibility aspects of the deep societal transformation needed to drastically reduce emissions to limit global warming (e.g., to well below 2°C) and achieve desirable and liveable futures and well-being for all.
 See also Equality.

+Climate sensitivity

-Climate sensitivity The change in the annual global mean surface temperature (GMST) in response to a change in the atmospheric carbon dioxide (CO2) concentration or other radiative forcing.
+The change in the annual global mean surface temperature (GMST) in response to a change in the atmospheric carbon dioxide (CO_2) concentration or other radiative forcing.

-Equilibrium climate sensitivity The equilibrium (steady state) change in the globally-averaged nearsurface temperature following a doubling of the atmospheric carbon dioxide (CO2) concentration from preindustrial conditions.
+Equilibrium climate sensitivity The equilibrium (steady state) change in the globally-averaged near-surface temperature following a doubling of the atmospheric CO2 concentration from preindustrial conditions.
 Often estimated through experiments in atmosphere-ocean general circulation models (AOGCMs) where CO2 levels are either quadrupled or doubled from pre-industrial levels and which are integrated for 100-200 years.
-A related quantity, the climate feedback parameter (unit: W m-2 °C-1) refers to the top of atmosphere budget change per degree of globally-averaged near-surface temperature change.
-See also Climate model, and Global mean surface temperature (GMST).
-Climate system Global system consisting of five major components: the atmosphere, the hydrosphere, the cryosphere, the lithosphere and the biosphere and the interactions between them.
+A related quantity, the climate feedback parameter (unit: W m-2 °C-1) refers to the top of atmosphere budget change per degree of globally-averaged near-surface temperature (GMST).

+Climate system

+Global system consisting of five major components: the atmosphere, hydrosphere, cryosphere, lithosphere and biosphere, and the interactions between them.
 The climate system changes in time under the influence of its own internal dynamics and because of external forcings such as volcanic eruptions, solar variations, orbital forcing, and anthropogenic forcings such as the changing composition of the atmosphere and land use change.

+Climate variability

-Climate variability Deviations of some climate variables from a given mean state (including the occurrence of extremes, etc.) at all spatial and temporal scales beyond that of individual weather events.
-Variability may be intrinsic, due to fluctuations of processes internal to the climate system (internal variability), or to variations in natural or anthropogenic external forcing (forced variability).
+Deviations of some climate variables from a given mean state (including the occurrence of extremes, etc.) at all spatial and temporal scales beyond that of individual weather events.
+Variability may be intrinsic, due to fluctuations of processes internal to the climate system (internal variability), or extrinsic, due to variations in natural or anthropogenic external forcing (forced variability).